 Samhain, Day of the Dead, All Souls, and Halloween

 Therefore, this is the right time of year to discuss death, dying, and ancestors.
-All of these are concepts that our children will need to understand, and when we start the conversation while they are still young, it becomes a natural part of their lives, and makes it easier to deal with the trauma that comes from the death of a loved one.
+All of these are concepts that our children will need to understand, and when we start the conversation while they are still young, it becomes a natural part of their lives and makes it easier to deal with the trauma that comes from the death of a loved one.

 Grief & Loss

-But how do you explain death, afterlife, reincarnation, heaven or any of those concepts to children in a way they can understand, and participate?
+But how do you explain death, afterlife, reincarnation, heaven, or any of those concepts to children in a way they can understand, and participate?

 The easiest parallel for me to use is when someone we love moves far away.
-We can’t physically touch them very often, but they are still there, and love us as they always have.
-They still look out for us, and have our best interests at heart.
+We can’t physically touch them very often, but they are still there and love us as they always have.
+They still look out for us and have our best interests at heart.

 When the ancestors are seen in this way, it makes the physical loss of them somewhat easier to bear.

-Getting Kids Involved
+Getting Kids Involved in Ancestral Veneration

-That feeling of knowing my grandfather was still there, looking out for me is a knowing I want my children to have, too.
-As they continue to grow, they will always know where they come from, and as I have said many times before, I truly believe that a deep connection to the culture, languages, places and people you come from is the way to keep grounded in this often crazy world, and it is part of how we create a legacy for those who come after us.
+It’s important to get kids involved in ancestor veneration from an early age.
+That feeling when I knew my grandfather was still there and looking out for me is a knowing I want my children to have, too.
+As they continue to grow, they will always know where they come from, and as I have said many times before, I truly believe that a deep connection to the culture, languages, places, and people you come from is the way to keep grounded in this often crazy world, and it is part of how we create a legacy for those who come after us.

 Create an ancestor altar with your family.
 Place photos, family heirlooms, and other symbols to remind you of them, and any specific ethnic heritage you come from.
 Visuals are really important for children; a physical reminder of from whom and where they come from.

-In our family’s tradition, the Disir are female ancestors who are believed to watch over family lines through the generations, and help us in times of need.
+In our family’s tradition, the Disir are female ancestors who are believed to watch over family lines through the generations and help us in times of need.

-You can even create an outdoor garden altar together, if space allows.
+You can even create an outdoor garden altar together if space allows.
 When we lived in Vermont, I created an ancestor garden.
-I planted snap dragons (one of my favorite flowers that grew at my grandparents house and always remind me of them – which also look like little skulls when the flowers dry), carnations (known in Italy as funeral or grave flowers), and bleeding hearts.
+I planted snapdragons (one of my favorite flowers that grew at my grandparent’s house and always remind me of them – which also look like little skulls when the flowers dry), carnations (known in Italy as funeral or grave flowers), and bleeding hearts.
 I often carried my offerings there.

-Designate a certain time of day, or even a day of the week where the family “visits” with the ancestors.
+Designate a certain time of day or even a day of the week where the family “visits” with the ancestors.
 Encourage children to talk to them, or leave presents of offerings.
-Having a calendar near by that has the birthdays, death days and other special anniversaries handy, so you can be sure to acknowledge those days, just as you would if they were still alive.
+Having a calendar nearby that has the birthdays, death days, and other special anniversaries handy, so you can be sure to acknowledge those days, just as you would if they were still alive.

-Make a Meal
+Make A Meal

 If you know me at all, you know food is part of how I communicate with the world around me.
 I believe food is one of the most powerful instruments in the world.
 Cooking with local or seasonal foods is a way to get to know your own patch of earth in a better way.
 It can also keep you close to your ancestors.
 Food is a powerful way to create an olfactory and oral memory.
-It is also a way to translate culture, and heritage, and like I mentioned above it is a simple way to connect children to their ancestors in a way that makes the ancestor more tangible, rather than an esoteric idea.
+It is also a way to translate culture and heritage, and as I mentioned above it is a simple way to connect children to their ancestors in a way that makes the ancestor more tangible, rather than an esoteric idea.